okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-guide/protocol-level-requirements/index.md

 * Your end user (also known as the Resource Owner) opens their web browser (the User Agent) in order to access and work with your application (the Client), which in turn needs information held by various pieces of backend infrastructure (the Resource Server), usually an API or service.
 By clicking on a sign-in link or an icon on their Okta dashboard, the end user grants authorization to your application and initiates the authorization code flow
 * Your Client prepares an authentication request to authenticate the end user (or determine if the end user is already authenticated).
 This request is composed of specific required parameters and is sent to the Okta `/authorize` endpoint:
   * `client_id` &mdash; this value is the Okta client ID created for you when you made your Okta app integration and is available in your Okta app integration settings
-  * `nonce` &mdash; A value that is returned in the ID token to mitigate against replay attacks
+  * `nonce` &mdash; A value returned in the ID token to mitigate against replay attacks
   * `redirect_uri` &mdash; this is the location where the response will be sent.
 This value, which must start with `https://`, is set in your Okta app integrations settings
   * `response_type=code` &mdash; this informs Okta (as the authorization server) that you want to get back an access token and an ID token in exchange for the authorization code
   * `scope` &mdash; must contain `openid` to indicate that this is an OIDC request and you want to get back an ID token.
 Optional scopes can be added to the request to limit the user information returned